hashicorp/terraform-provider-aws/website/docs/r/chimesdkvoice_sip_media_application.html.markdown

 The endpoint assigned to the SIP media application.

-* `LambdaArn` - (Required) Valid Amazon Resource Name (ARN) of the Lambda function, version, or alias.
+* `lambda_arn` - (Required) Valid Amazon Resource Name (ARN) of the Lambda function, version, or alias.
 The function must be created in the same AWS Region as the SIP media application.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported:

+* `arn` -  ARN (Amazon Resource Name) of the AWS Chime SDK Voice Sip Media Application
 * `id` - The SIP media application ID.

-* `arn` -  ARN (Amazon Resource Name) of the AWS Chime SDK Voice Sip Media Application

 * `tags_all` - Map of tags assigned to the resource, including those inherited from the provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block).

 ## Import

-Configuration Recorder can be imported using the name, e.g.,
+A ChimeSDKVoice SIP Media Application can be imported using the `id`, e.g.,

 ```
-$ terraform import aws_chimesdkvoice_sip_media_application.example example-sip-media-application
+$ terraform import aws_chimesdkvoice_sip_media_application.example abcdef123456
 ```